ushali86/Case-Study-1-Telco-Customer-Churn/README.md

 Future improvements can include testing advanced regression models such as Random Forest, Gradient Boosting, or XGBoost to improve prediction performance.
+# Case Study 3: Customer Segmentation

+## 1. Business Problem

+A company wants to understand its customers and divide them into different groups based on their characteristics and purchasing behavior.

+## 2. Problem Type

+**Clustering**

+This is an unsupervised learning problem because there are no predefined customer segment labels.
+The machine learning algorithm identifies groups of similar customers automatically.

+## 3. Dataset

+The **Mall Customers Dataset** was used for this case study.

+The dataset contains information about customers such as:

+- Customer ID
+- Gender
+- Age
+- Annual Income
+- Spending Score

+## 4. Features Used

+For customer segmentation, the following features were selected:

+- **Annual Income (k$)**
+- **Spending Score (1-100)**

+These features help identify customers based on their income level and spending behavior.

+## 5. Methodology

+The following steps were performed:

+1. Loaded the Mall Customers dataset.
+2. Inspected the dataset and checked for missing values.
+3. Selected Annual Income and Spending Score as clustering features.
+4. Visualized the customer distribution.
+5. Used the Elbow Method to determine the optimal number of clusters.
+6. Applied K-Means Clustering.
+7. Created five customer segments.
+8. Visualized the resulting clusters.
+9. Calculated the Silhouette Score to evaluate clustering quality.
+10. Interpreted the customer segments from a business perspective.

+## 6. Model Used

+**K-Means Clustering**

+K-Means is an unsupervised learning algorithm that groups customers based on similarity between their selected features.

+## 7. Choosing the Number of Clusters

+The **Elbow Method** was used to compare the Within-Cluster Sum of Squares (WCSS) for different values of K.

+Based on the analysis, **5 clusters** were selected for the final K-Means model.

+## 8. Evaluation Metric

+The **Silhouette Score** was used to evaluate the quality of the clusters.

+A higher Silhouette Score indicates that customers within the same cluster are more similar to each other and different from customers in other clusters.

+## 9. Business Value

+Customer segmentation can help businesses:

+- Create targeted marketing campaigns.
+- Personalize offers and promotions.
+- Identify high-value customers.
+- Improve customer engagement.
+- Develop suitable pricing strategies.
+- Allocate marketing resources more effectively.

+## 10. Conclusion

+This case study demonstrates how K-Means Clustering can be used to segment customers based on Annual Income and Spending Score.

+Five customer segments were identified using the Elbow Method and K-Means Clustering.

+The resulting segments provide useful insights into customer behavior and can help businesses develop more targeted marketing strategies and make data-driven decisions.